kausaralm/theme-for-exm/README.md

 theme-for-starter
 ===

 Hi.
-I'm a starter theme called `theme-for-exm`, if you like.
+I'm a starter theme called `theme-for-starter`, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 * Underscore framework added.
 * Branding as my own theme name.